runtimeverification/k/src/README.md

+﻿<!-- Copyright (c) 2010-2014 K Team.
+All Rights Reserved. -->
-﻿This is a readme file for the developers.
+This is a readme file for the developers.

 # Prerequisites